ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-A510, the following errata build flags are defined :

--  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to
-   Cortex-A510 CPU.
-This needs to be enabled only for revision r0p0, it is fixed in r0p1.

 -  ``ERRATA_A510_2008766``: This applies errata 2008766 workaround to
    Cortex-A510 CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2,
    r0p3, r1p0, r1p1, r1p2 and r1p3.
 It is still open.